MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies.md

 #### Change a policy assignment for a group

-After you assign a policy to a group, you can use the ```Set-CsGroupPolicyAssignmentd``` cmdlet to change that group's policy assignment as follows:
+After you assign a policy to a group, you can use the ```Set-CsGroupPolicyAssignment``` cmdlet to change that group's policy assignment as follows:

 - Change the ranking
 - Change the policy of a given policy type